eunrcn/tp/docs/DeveloperGuide.md

 ### 4.3.4 Diagrams

-The following sequence diagram shows what happens when `view 3` is the command input
+The following sequence diagram shows what happens when `view 3` is the command input.

 <puml src="diagrams/ViewSequenceDiagram.puml" />

-The following activity diagram shows what the logic behind the command `view 3`
+The following activity diagram shows what the logic behind the command `view 3`.

 <puml src="diagrams/ViewActivityDiagram.puml" />